tinyb0y/masscidr/Readme.md

 # MassCIDR

-Takes multiple CIDR as input and convert them to a masscan script file.
+Takes multiple CIDR as input and converts them into a masscan script file.

 ### Usage Example